2001–02 Philippine Basketball League season: 2001-02 Challenge Cup

 ICTSI-La Salle and Shark Power Boosters battled in a sudden death playoff for an outright semifinals berth along with Welcoat Paints.
-ANA Freezers and Montaña collide for the last quarterfinals slot.
+ANA Freezers and Montaña collided for the last quarterfinals slot.

 Finals

-Shark Energy Drink and Welcoat Paints battled for the fourth straight time in the finals series, the Energy Drink Kings retained the Challenge Cup title with a 4–1 series victory, winning Game five in overtime, 64–58.
-After the finals, Welcoat co-team owner Raymund Yu confirmed that the Paintmasters will take a leave of absences for two conferences before resuming its PBL campaign.
+Shark Energy Drink and Welcoat Paints battled for the fourth straight time in the finals series, the Energy Drink Kings retained the Challenge Cup title with a 4–1 series victory, winning game five in overtime, 64–58.
+After the finals, Welcoat co-team owner Raymund Yu confirmed that the Paintmasters would take a leave of absence for two conferences before resuming its PBL campaign.